worashf/todo-list/README.md

 # todo-list

-This project is built by html5 and css3, Javascript es6,webpack use localstorage to store todo lists for learning purpose.
+This project is built to learn  html5 and css3, Javascript es6,webpack use localstorage to store todo lists.
 The project consist in a To do list web app.
 The user can load tasks to the list, move the position of the tasks, mark it as complete and clean the list using the clean button.

 # Built With